To the Members

-In the opinion of the Statutory Auditors of the Company as expressed by them in theirreport the Company has adequate internal financial control systems over financialreporting and such internal financial controls over financial reporting were operatingeffectively as at 31st March 2016.
+In the opinion of the Statutory Auditors of the Company as expressed by them in theirreport the Company has adequate internal financial control systems over financialreporting and such internal financial controls over financial reporting were operatingeffectively as at 31st March 2021.

 During the year under review M/s.
 S. S. Kothari Mehta & Co.
 Chartered Accountants(FRN: 000756N) New Delhi the internal auditors of the Company conducted periodic auditsof the Company.
-The Audit Committee reviews the detailed Internal Audit reports submittedby the Internal Auditors and takes note of the actions taken on the observations of andrecommendations made by the Internal Auditors.
+The Audit Committee reviews the detailed Internal Audit reports submittedby the Internal Auditors and takes note of the actions taken on the observations of andrecommendations made by them.

 Your Directors are confident that there are adequate internal control systems andprocedures which are being followed and complied with.